Medical Policy: 02.04.44

-A number of single nucleotide polymorphisms (SNPs), which are single base-pair variations in the DNA sequence of the genome, have been found to be associated with breast cancer and are common in the population but confer only small increases in risk.
-Commercially available assays test for a number SNPs to predict an individual’s risk of breast cancer relative to the general population.
+A number of single nucleotide variants (SNVs), which are single base-pair variations in the DNA sequence of the genome, have been found to be associated with breast cancer and are common in the population but confer only small increases in risk.
+Commercially available assays test for a number SNVs to predict an individual’s risk of breast cancer relative to the general population.
 Some of these incorporate clinical information into risk prediction algorithms.
 The intent of this type of test is to identify those individuals at increased risk who may benefit from more intensive surveillance.

-Several common single nucleotide polymorphisms (SNPs) associated with breast cancer have been identified primarily through genome-wide association studies of very large case-control populations.
+Several common single nucleotide variants(SNVs) associated with breast cancer (see below table) have been identified primarily through genome-wide association studies (GWAS) of very large case-control populations.
 These alleles occur with high frequency in the general population, and the increased breast cancer risk associated with each is very small relative to the general population risk.
-Some have suggested that these common-risk SNPs could be combined for individualized risk prediction either alone or in combination with traditional predictors; personalized breast cancer screening programs could then vary by starting age and intensity according to risk.
+Some have suggested that these common-risk SNVs could be combined for individualized risk prediction either alone or in combination with traditional predictors; personalized breast cancer screening programs could then vary by starting age and intensity according to risk.

 The relevant population of interest is individuals who have not been identified as being at high risk of breast cancer.
 This population would include individuals who do not have a family member who had breast cancer (non-familial).

 The intervention of interest is testing for common single nucleotide variants (SNVs) associated with a small increase in the risk of breast cancer.

 The following practice is currently being used to predict the risk of breast cancer: standard clinical risk prediction without testing for common SNVs associated with risk of breast cancer.

 The outcomes of interest are a reclassification of individuals from normal risk and evidence of a change in management (eg, preventive or screening strategies) that results in improved health outcomes.